The sectoral balances description is given with two equations:

 #4 The tiny little problem with economics

-Related 'How the intelligent non-economist can refute every economist hands down' and 'Rectification of MMT macro accounting' and 'Profit, income, and the Humpty Dumpty Fallacy' and 'Truth by definition?
-The Profit Theory is axiomatically false for 200+ years' and 'Wikipedia and the promotion of economists’ idiotism (II)'.
+Related 'How the intelligent non-economist can refute every economist hands down' and 'Rectification of MMT macro accounting' and 'A tale of three accountants' and 'Profit, income, and the Humpty Dumpty Fallacy' and 'Truth by definition?
+The Profit Theory is axiomatically false for 200+ years' and 'Economics: The greatest scientific fraud in modern times' and 'Dear idiots, government deficits do NOT fund private savings' and 'Wikipedia and the promotion of economists’ idiotism (II)'.